Water System Risk & Funding Priority Index

 - Map layer controls and a per-system geography-evidence panel (boundary type, provider, PWSID match, area, confidence, limitations).

-- Validation report expanded from 13 to 19 checks (adding geometry-source, boundary dissolve, count reconciliation, and simplification-quality checks) passing before publication.
+- Validation report expanded from 13 to 22 checks (adding geometry-source, boundary dissolve, count reconciliation, simplification-quality, and SWAP source-water protection checks) passing before publication.

 Tradeoffs and constraints